bitcoin-core/bitcoincore.org/en/features/details/transaction-withholding.md

 - **Wallet service**{:.fgred} users only see the transactions the service chooses to show them.

-- **Light wallets**{:.fgred} users only see the transactions their full node peers choose to send them, even if those transactions were included in a block the light wallet knows about.
+- **Light wallet**{:.fgred} users only see the transactions their full node peers choose to send them.
+Transactions can be hidden from the light wallet even if it knows about the block that included those transactions.

 - **Bitcoin Core**{:.fggreen} users see all transactions included in received blocks.
-If Bitcoin Core hasn't received a block for too long, it displays a catching-up progress bar in the graphical user interface or a warning message in the CLI/API user interface.
+If Bitcoin Core hasn't received a block for too long, it displays a progress bar in the graphical user interface or a warning message in the CLI/API user interface.

 <div class="callout" markdown="block">
-Unless you use Bitcoin Core, you can never be sure that your bitcoin balance is correct according to the block chain.
+Unless you use Bitcoin Core, you can never be sure that your bitcoin balance is correct.
 </div>

 ### Real Example